SalomePlatform/adao/doc/en/ref_algorithm_ExtendedKalmanFilter.rst

   .. centered::
     **Timeline of steps in extended Kalman filter data assimilation**

+In this scheme, the analysis **(x,P)** is obtained by means of the "*correction*" by observing the "*prediction*" of the previous state.
 We notice that there is no analysis performed at the initial time step (numbered 0 in the time indexing) because there is no forecast at this time (the background is stored as a pseudo analysis at the initial time step).
 If the observations are provided in series by the user, the first one is therefore not used.

+This filter can also be used to estimate (jointly or solely) parameters and not the state, in which case neither the time nor the evolution have any meaning.
+The iteration steps are then linked to the insertion of a new observation in the recursive estimation.
+One should consult the section :ref:`section_theory_dynamique` for the implementation concepts.

-In case of really non-linear operators, one can easily use the :ref:`section_ref_algorithm_EnsembleKalmanFilter` or the :ref:`section_ref_algorithm_UnscentedKalmanFilter`, which are often far more adapted to non-linear behavior but more costly.
-One can verify the linearity of the operators with the help of the :ref:`section_ref_algorithm_LinearityTest`.
+In case of more pronounced non-linear operators, one can easily use a :ref:`section_ref_algorithm_EnsembleKalmanFilter` or a :ref:`section_ref_algorithm_UnscentedKalmanFilter`, which are often far more adapted to non-linear behavior but sometimes costly.
+One can verify the linearity of the operators with the help of a :ref:`section_ref_algorithm_LinearityTest`.

 .. index::
     pair: Variant ; EKF
     pair: Variant ; CEKF

-A difference is made between the extended Kalman filter taking into account bounds on the states (the variant named "CEKF", which is recommended and used by default), and the extended Kalman filter conducted without any constraint (the variant named "EKF", which is not recommended).
+The extended Kalman filter can take into account bounds on the states (the variant is named "CEKF", it is recommended and is used by default), or conducted without any constraint (the variant is named "EKF", and it is not recommended).

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst